How to Read Your Blood Test Results: A Plain English Guide

 Thyroid Panel: TSH, T4, and T3

-Your thyroid is a small gland in your neck that controls your metabolism, energy level, heart rate, and body temperature.
+Your thyroid controls your metabolism, energy, heart rate, and body temperature.
+It's a tiny gland in your neck that punches way above its weight.
 The most important test is TSH (thyroid-stimulating hormone), which acts like a thermostat.
 When your thyroid is sluggish, TSH goes up as your brain tries to stimulate it.
 When your thyroid is overactive, TSH drops because the brain is telling it to slow down.

 A normal TSH is 0.4-4.0 mIU/L. High TSH (above 4.0) with low Free T4 suggests hypothyroidism, an underactive thyroid.
 Symptoms include fatigue, weight gain, cold intolerance, dry skin, and depression.
 The most common cause is Hashimoto's thyroiditis, an autoimmune condition.
 Low TSH (below 0.4) with high Free T4 or Free T3 suggests hyperthyroidism, an overactive thyroid.
 Symptoms include weight loss, rapid heart rate, anxiety, heat intolerance, and tremor.